pranavc28/blog/content/posts/generative-ui-tinker.md

 This blog explores how I fine-tuned Qwen, Qwen/Qwen3-30B-A3B, an open source model producing React code for a fraction of the cost of any of the top-tier AI research labs.
 I used [Tinker](http://tinker-docs.thinkingmachines.ai/) to fine-tune my own LLM, a product released by the team at [Thinking Machines Lab](https://thinkingmachines.ai/).

-It did a great job, and produced generally usable React code to the level that I expected it to from an online dataset.
+It did a great job, and produced generally usable React code at a better level that I expected it to from an online dataset.

 In this blog, I explain what fine-tuning means, why Generative UI can/should be fine-tuned, and share some of my thoughts on Tinker.